intellee/blog.diffense.co.kr/_posts/2020-03-26-SearchIndexer.md

 }
 ```

 We completed the analysis and found that if the client did not release the pISearchRoot object, an IRpcStubBuffer objects would remain on the server heap.
-And we also saw that the IRpcStubBuffer object remained near the location of the heap where the vulnerability occurs!
+And we also saw that the IRpcStubBuffer object was remained near the location of the heap where the vulnerability occured!

 ```
     0:010> !heap -p -all